-West Liberty operates three production facilities: West Liberty and Mount Pleasant in Iowa, and Tremonton in Utah.
+West Liberty operates four production facilities: West Liberty and Mount Pleasant, Iowa; Bollingbrook, Illinois; and Tremonton, Utah.

 On average each production facility processes about 4 million pounds of turkey, pork, chicken, and beef on a weekly basis.
 The company also processes some 20,000 large tom turkeys per day.

 As part of its business, West Liberty is a private label manufacturer and co-packs value-added pre-sliced proteins, such as turkey, pork, beef, and chicken, and individually quick frozen chicken and beef items.